-For the sake of narrowing down the issue, we’ve listed the fixes from the most common to the more obscure.
-Start from the top and work your way toward until Steam opens as intended.
+For the sake of narrowing down the issue, we’ve listed the fixes from the most common to the most obscure.
+Start from the top and work your way towards the end, until Steam opens as intended.

 Close Steam In Task Manager & Relaunch

-Among the more common reasons for an application not launching is that it didn’t close entirely previously.
-When you attempt to start it, the PC effectively opens it until it reaches the same state as the enclosed version running in the background causing a kind of gate beyond which the opening procedure cannot progress.
+Among the more common reasons for an application not launching is that it didn’t previously close entirely.
+When you attempt to start it, the PC effectively opens it until it reaches the same state as the enclosed version running in the background, causing a kind of gate beyond which the opening procedure cannot progress.
 To remedy this, we need to ensure the complete closure of all past iterations of Steam.

 - Hit Ctrl+Alt+Del on the keyboard and select Task Manager from the options that appear on the screen.
 Alternatively, right-click on the Windows Taskbar and choose ‘’Task Manager’’ from the contextual menu that shows up.